LauraFJulia/OrthographicPE/README.txt

 MATLAB
 ------
 1. You must have MATLAB software installed on your computer.
-2. The folowing toolboxes are required:
+2. The folowing toolbox is required:
-  * statistics_toolbox
   * optimization_toolbox
 3. Copy/move the 'OrthographicPE' folder to the MATLAB 'work' directory.
 4. Run the example script example_matlab.m to easily use the code.
 It contains all the necessary steps for the pose estimation of three perspective views using the orthographic model.
 The data used as example is in the data/ folder.